Size: 10 Items

-Biographical/Historical Note: Architect.
-Born in Londonderry, Ireland, Maginnis was educated at Cusack's Academy in Dublin.
+Charles Donagh Maginnis (1867-1955) was an architect, Boston, Mass.
+Maginnis was born in Londonderry, Ireland, and was educated at Cusack's Academy in Dublin.
 In 1885, he settled in Toronto, Canada, moving to Boston, Massachusetts three years later.
 In 1890, Maginnis began working for Edmund M. Wheelwright, becoming head draftsman in 1891.
 In 1898, Maginnis joined Timothy Walsh of Peabody and Stearns and Matthew Sullivan of Wheelwright's company to form their own company.
 In 1905, Maginnis, Walsh, and Sullivan became Maginnis and Walsh.
 Maginnis married Amy Brooks in 1908.
 He was the author of a book, PEN DRAWING, and served as chairman of the Boston Art Commission, president of the American Institute of Architects, and trustee of the Museum of Fine Arts, Boston, among other activities.

 The lender and donor, Alice Maginnis Walsh, is Charles Donagh Maginnis' daughter and the wife of his junior partner, Robert Walsh.